allure-framework/allure-js/packages/allure-playwright/README.md

 });
 ```

-Also addParameter takes an third optional parameter with the hidden and excluded options:
+Also addParameter takes an third optional parameter with the mode and excluded options:
-`hidden: true` - hides parameter from the report
+`mode: "hidden" | "masked"` - `masked` hide parameter value to secure sensitive data, and `hidden` entirely hide parameter from report
 `excluded: true` - excludes parameter from the history

 ```ts